 - Day 1: Natural communities—flood plain forests, bogs and shorelines.

 - Day 2: Water Chemistry –nutrients, good and bad.

 - Day 3: Phytoplankton and zooplankton up close.

 - Day 4: Freshwater mussels - vulnerable life histories and endangered species.

-- Day 5: Lake Champlain Fishes--focus on the South Lake.
+- Day 5: Identifying and Understanding Lake Champlain fish.

 Daily schedule is subject to change.
 Please contact Elizabeth Lee if you have questions before registering for single day participation.